hnes/libaco/README.md

 # API

 It would be very helpful to read the corresponding API implementation in the source code simultaneously when you are reading the following API description of libaco since the source code is pretty clear and easy to understand.
 And it is also recommended to read all the [tutorials](#tutorials) before reading the API document.

+It is strongly recommended to read the [Best Practice](#best-practice) part before starting to write the real application of libaco (in addition to describing how to truly release libaco's extreme performance in your application, there is also a notice about the programming of libaco).

 Note: The version control of libaco follows the spec: [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html).
 So the API in the following list have the compatibility guarantee.
 (Please note that there is no such guarantee for the API no in the list.)